We left home at 01:15 having spent the whole of yesterday doing odd jobs connected with the motorhome, shed, garage or house.

 The cunning plan was to travel around the M25 before heading south on the M3 towards Southampton.
 Unfortunately the entrance to the M3 from the M25 was closed due to roadwork's.
 Unlike other roads which are closed, on motorways there are no 'Diversion' signs, you're just left to fend for yourself.
-Luckily I remembered the A3 route which must have been the main route south before the coming of the M3.
-So further round the M25 until we came across the A3.
+Luckily I remembered the A3 route which must have been the main route south before the M3. was built.
+So further round the M25 we went until we came across the A3.
 Now bearing in mind this was the middle of the night, I found this route to be just fine for us.
 It was very quiet and gave me the opportunity to concentrate more on the twists and turns of the road.

 We arrived at Portsmouth terminal at about 05:00 and joined a line of vehicles queuing for the ferry, we turned the fridge/freezer to 'LPG' operation, and rather than fight the urge, succumbed to a nap on the bed having set the alarm for 09:00 guessing they wouldn't be checking in anybody before then.

 We were woken at 08:30 by a knock on the side of the vehicle.
 It was 'Check In' time.
 Having worked our way to the front of the queue the young man in the kiosk was very polite, then looked up at the height of the vehicle.
 Clearly we were worthy of closer inspection.
 Out of his kiosk he came to make a visual check of the vehicles height against markers on his kiosk wall.
 We were ok, we passed the test, we could go through.
 He even issued us with our two cabin keys to be used onboard.